What Is Operations Automation In IT?

 Hyperautomation

-Is NoOps the Future of IT Operations?
+Is NoOps the future of IT operations?

 “Cloud providers are continuing to climb the stack; rather than simply providing everything from the “hypervisor on down,” they are now—through their own focus on hyper-automation—taking on many core systems administration tasks including patching, backup, and database management, among others.
 Together, these capabilities create a NoOps environment where software and software-defined hardware are provisioned dynamically.”